helloworlder8/computer_vision/docs/en/guides/yolo-performance-metrics.md

 - **IoU:** Essential when precise object location is crucial.

-- **Precision:** Important when minimizing false detections is a priority.
+- **Precision:** Important when minimizing false predn is a priority.

 - **Recall:** Vital when it's important to detect every instance of an object.